Mental health issues can be particularly difficult to confront in many religious and ethnic cultural groups.

 Summary – Now What?

-Cultural differences and cognitive health are both complex concepts.
+Cultural differences and mental health are both complex concepts.

-So we found 4 BIPOC mental health professionals who personally experienced close encounters with how cultural differences accentuating mental health issues.
+So we found 4 BIPOC mental health professionals who personally experienced close encounters with how cultural differences accentuate mental health issues.

-They told us about some of the most urgent ways we can take positive action for brain health while considering cultural differences.
+They told us about some of the most urgent ways we can take positive action for mental health while considering cultural differences.